 Ingredients You Will Need:

 - Strip Steak or Flat Iron Steak.
-PRO-TIP: The Flat iron steak is the more affordable option and comes out just as tender as the strip steak option in this recipe.
+PRO-TIP: The Flat iron steak is the more affordable option when making this easy Korean beef recipe and it comes out just as tender as the strip steak option.

 - Korean Chili Flakes (Gochugaru)